 The District Committee coordinates all functions for the District.
 Whether hosting the Council Camporee, putting together the Klondike and Yukon, or helping Units fulfill the requirements of the National Scouting Organization, the District Committee is there to help.
 If you have a passion to lead, or just want to help, join us at our next meeting.

-District Committee meetings occur on the 1st Thursday of every month at 6:00 PM – check your District calendar for specific times and locations for each District.
+District Committee meetings occur on the 1st week of every month – check your District calendar for specific times and locations for each District.

 District Awards

 Scouting wouldn’t exist as it does today without the dedication of our volunteers, many of whom are highly deserving of special recognition.
-To this end, the following awards are available at the District level:
+Nominations for awards other than the District Award of Merit may be submitted using this form.

 - District Award of Merit